nopathrepo/hecate/README.md

 ### update ###
 Enables Ubuntu firewall, installs ```htop```, and updates apt configuration to enable auto updates and periodic update checks.
-Update and upgrade the software packages currently installed on the system.
+Updates and upgrades the software packages currently installed on the system.

 Note: A reboot is recommended after the system update process finishes.
+Additionally, you can double check that the firewall is on with the ```gufw``` GUI firewall package.
+If it's not currently installed on the system, ```sudo apt-get install gufw``` will install it, and you can run it by typing ```gufw``` into a terminal.

 ### set_pass ###
 Replaces all existing users passwords (except root password) with a